Centre for Academic Success - student support

 The Centre for Academic Success is the University's central learning development service.
 Our aim is to help you develop all of the necessary academic, technical and numerical skills you need to progress and successfully complete your course.

-We are based on the ground floor of the Curzon Building in Room C033A.
-We have a front desk in the social learning space on this floor, open Monday - Friday: 9am to 5pm.
-We also provide some services across the University.
+We are based on the first floor of the Curzon Building in Room C142, overlooking the Success+ Assessment Centre.
+We also provide services online and across the University.

 How we can help you succeed